13 Horizon architecture

 13.1 Structure

 Structure refers to the physical arrangement of the fine-earth fraction (mineral materials < 2 mm).
-Structure is determined by mineralogy, chemistry, the action of soil biota and land use history.
-Structure may be pedogenic, geogenic, or human-induced (Anderson et al. 2024).
+The type of structure present in a horizon and the extent of its development is determined by the fine-earth texture (Section 15.1.1), mineralogy, chemistry, the action of soil biota, weathering, and land use history.
+Well-developed structural units are commonly referred to as ‘peds’ and can be identified by observing any or all of the following:

-13.1.1 Structure type
+13.1.1 Structure origin

-Table 13.1: Type of structural development
+Table 13.1: Type of structural development (adapted from Anderson et al. (2024))

 Code Name Description